Skip to content

 Request flow:

-1. A satellite wraps an OVOS Message in HiveMessage(HiveMessageType.QUERY, bus_hive_message) and sends it to the hub, including a query_id in the message metadata.
+1. A satellite wraps an OVOS Message in HiveMessage(HiveMessageType.QUERY, bus_hive_message) and sends it to hivemind-core, including a query_id in the message metadata.

-2. Each hub in the chain attempts to answer from its local agent (within a timeout).
-If the local agent produces a response, the hub wraps it as a QUERY response and sends it back downstream.
+2. Each instance in the chain attempts to answer from its local agent (within a timeout).
+If the local agent produces a response, that instance wraps it as a QUERY response and sends it back downstream.

-3. If the local agent does not answer, the hub forwards the QUERY upstream via query_to_master.
+3. If the local agent does not answer, the instance forwards the QUERY upstream via query_to_master.
 At the top-level master with no upstream, a hive.query.timeout error response is returned instead.

 Response envelope:

+The answer needs to find its way back down to the exact node that asked, so the response carries a little bookkeeping.
 A QUERY response is itself a HiveMessage(HiveMessageType.QUERY, ...) with metadata["is_response"] = True.
 The payload wraps an inner BUS HiveMessage, which in turn carries the OVOS reply Message.
-Fields in metadata:
+The metadata fields are what the return trip routes on:

 Field Value